rh-id/a-navigator/README.md

     }
 }
 ```
+Injection by annotations is using reflection under the hood which might be slow.

-If you find that navigator seemed to cause slowness, try to disable `@NavInject` functionality and use `INavigator.injectRequired`,
+If you find that navigator seemed to cause slowness, try to disable annotations injection and use `INavigator.injectRequired`,
-to manually inject the StatefulViews
+to manually inject the StatefulViews.

+NOTE:
+It is better to just use this feature for convenience (Really, a HUGE convenience),
+reflection performance might be slow but this framework mitigate it by processing reflection concurrently.
+Measure it first before decide if the slowness really comes from this framework.
 ```
 public class MyApplication extends Application {